Locations:

 • Genetics: You’re more likely to develop nodular acne if you have a family history of it.

 • Hormones: Young people who are going through adolescent development (puberty) are more likely to have an acne breakout as hormone levels change.
-Increased levels of the hormone androgen can cause oil in your skin to thicken, leading to clogged pores.
+Increased levels of androgens can cause oil in your skin to thicken, leading to clogged pores.
 Teenagers and young adults who were assigned male at birth have more of this hormone.
 People who are pregnant, menstruating or going through menopause can also get nodular acne.

 • Medications: Certain drugs, including corticosteroids, can worsen nodular acne.